codeslayer-787/reading-notes/301/javascript-notes.md

 - The code does not change - *immutable*

-- Pure functions will always have the same output given the same input - *referential trnasparency*.
+- Pure functions will always have the same output given the same input - *referential transparency*.

 - Functions are treated as values and used as data - *firs-class entities*.